Chains vs. Independents

 The result is that national chain restaurants have increasingly become a sterile array of similar restaurants

-or Ruby Tuesday or T.G.I.Friday's or the scores of other family-style restaurants serving
+or Ruby Tuesday or TGIFriday's or the scores of other family-style restaurants serving deep-fried

-Even though few are enjoying the sales volume they are could be generating, chain restaurants – and most
+Even though few are enjoying the sales volume they are truly capable of generating, chain restaurants --

-dining establishments for that matter -- do a good enough job to stay in business and provide a living for the
+and most dining establishments for that matter -- do a good enough job to stay in business and provide a living for

-owners.
 But good food and friendly service are the price of admission, not a competitive edge.
-It takes something
+It takes something more to

-more to really stand out in a crowded market.
+really stand out in a crowded market.
+For the independent operator trying to hold their own against the onslaught

 |